Chapter 7 : Flashback

 Quickly, I sat down by my cousins, Rose and Roxy, and Aileen and Sophie and my little sister, Lily and asked them where Allie was.
 Rose scowled at me and the others ignored me.

 “What did you do to her?” she asked fiercely, poking me in the chest (which kind of hurt, but I wasn’t about to admit that to her).
 I resisted the urge to rub the sore spot on my chest.
-Lily glared at me.
+Lily glared at me with hazel eyes that she inherited from Mum.
+It was a scary look.
 She’s been nagging me about Allie since the whole incident happened.
 I was close with my siblings, even if they annoyed me sometimes, and told her after bumping into Allie three weeks ago.

 “Nothing,” I said, holding my hands up in surrender.
 “It was all a misunderstanding, which is why I need to find her, Rose.
 Please, tell me where she went.”
 I hoped she would because if she didn’t I was ready to get on my knees and beg.
 Rose sat there looking at me silently for a minute before sighing.